 Coffee and The Kaufmann Diet

-Over at Know the Cause, Michael Smith wrote an article about coffee.
-He said that coffee, a legume, could be contaminated with mycotoxins (mold).
-Coffee is a heavy pesticide sprayed crop.
-Smith writes, "If you feel you absolutely must have it, try to buy organic and avoid all the weird chemical creamers and sweeteners."
+Over at Know the Cause, Michael Smith wrote an article about coffee, noting that coffee, a legume, can be contaminated with mycotoxins (mold).
+Coffee is also a heavily pesticide-sprayed crop.
+Smith advises, "If you feel you absolutely must have it, try to buy organic and avoid all the weird chemical creamers and sweeteners."

-When I was in college in 1984, not too many of us were drinking coffee and there were no Starbucks.
-Since then, the coffee business has exploded.
-It seems like almost everyone is addicted.
-If this is a deal breaker for you, go on the Kaufmann Diet and keep drinking your coffee.
+When I was in college in 1984, few of us were drinking coffee, and there were no Starbucks.
+Since then, the coffee industry has exploded, and it seems like everyone is addicted.
+If coffee is a deal-breaker for you, consider following the Kaufmann Diet while continuing to drink your coffee.

-Dave Asprey, a man who suffered from mold toxicity, and creator of the Bulletproof Diet, produces Danger Coffee that is tested for many strains of mold and he claims the coffee is grown without harmful herbicides and pesticides.
-You can try that.
+Dave Asprey, who suffered from mold toxicity and created the Bulletproof Diet, produces Danger Coffee, which is tested for various strains of mold and is grown without harmful herbicides and pesticides.
+You might consider trying it.

-I have heard him say on one of his podcasts, "Organic mold is still mold," so be careful.
-Your innocent cup of coffee may not be as innocent as it looks.
+Asprey has mentioned on his podcasts, "Organic mold is still mold," so be cautious.
+Your seemingly innocent cup of coffee may not be as harmless as it appears.

 Disclaimer